-The requirement for admission to the MSc Human Resource Development and the Higher Degree Diploma in Human Resource Development is a lower second class degree or better- GPA of 2.75 or above in Human Resource Development/Human Resource Management, Applied/Industrial/Organisational Psychology, Labour Studies, Management Studies, Business/Educational Administration, Industrial/Organisational Studies, Educational Studies/Teaching, Sociology, Social Work, Demography, Social Policy, International Relations, Communication Studies or related field.
+The requirement for admission to the MSc Human Resource Development is a lower second class degree or better- GPA of 2.75 or above in Human Resource Development/Human Management, Applied/Industrial/Organisational Resource Psychology, Labour Studies.
+Management Studies, Business/Educational Administration, Industrial/Organisational Studies, Educational Studies/Teaching, Sociology, Social Work, Demography, Social Policy, International Relations, Communication Studies or related field.
 Additionally, persons with degrees from unrelated fields will be considered if these degrees are at least GPA 3.0, especially if the applicants demonstrates some knowledge of social science theory from his/her academic programme.